 From the inception of this bi-partisan bill, Madison Reed has supported Senator Dianne Feinstein (D-CA) and Senator Susan Collins (R-ME), signed on to sponsor the bill, and will continue to lobby for the bill to be passed.
 For us, the bill mirrors the mission on which Madison Reed was founded—to offer the best hair color and care products with ingredients that we feel good about.

 Even before the bill was created, we took the lead on upholding and enforcing the highest formulation standards in everything we do, despite the lack of existing regulations in the cosmetic industry.
-Because our color is crafted in Italy according to strict EU standards which bans chemicals not proven to be safe, we have taken out some potential ingredient offenders, including ammonia, parabens, resorcinol, PPD, phthalates, and gluten.
-In doing so, we created the first Smart 6-Free™ permanent hair color.
+Because our color is crafted in Italy according to strict EU standards which bans chemicals not proven to be safe, we have taken out some potential ingredient offenders, including ammonia, PPD, resorcinol, parabens, phthalates, gluten, SLS, and titanium dioxide.
+In doing so, we created the first Smart 8-Free permanent hair color.

 From the start, Madison Reed has promoted transparency, honesty, and integrity.
 With the creation of the Personal Care Products Safety Act, we look forward to the opportunity to work in an industry with other brands that are working to create better products for happier, ultimately healthier consumers.